DESI-UR/VAST/Documentation/source/VoidRender.rst

     sudo apt-get install mesa-common-dev libgl1-mesa-dev libgl1-mesa-dev

-`VoidRender` will be built and installed when `VoidFinder` is built and installed.
-Please see :ref:`VF-install` for details.
+There is a version of `VoidRender` that corresponds to each void-finding algorithm implemented in **VAST**.
+As a result, `VoidRender` will be built and installed when either `VoidFinder` or `Vsquared` is built and installed.
+Please see :ref:`VF-install` and/or :ref:`V2-install` for installation details.